ImtiazVision/Java/Notes.md

 ## Static Polymorphism :

 **Static polymorphism**, often known as compile time polymorphism, is a type of polymorphism that occurs during the compilation process of a program.
+In static polymorphism, method overloading is utilized.

 ## Method Overriding :